tanema/gluey/README.md

 ### Todo

 - select: weird characters during select in windows cmd.exe
-- progress: mutex on tick/set for oncurrent actions
 - fallback icons (a way to figure out when we need to fallback)
 - spinner/progress groups log messages/errors while running